How to say which means in Italian?

-In today’s short blog post, we’re going to focus on how to say “which means” in Italian.
+In today’s grammar note, we’re going to focus on how to say which means in Italian.

 Non mi ha detto niente, il che vuol dire che non vuole venire.